BotYue/ELE-292-Lab-SU/Lab 9 Pendulum I/Lab 9 Main Task 1.md

 ---
-### ✅ Keep running and unchanged.
+### ✅ You can disconnect all wires to Analog Discovery.
 Proceed to Task 2.
 No Check Point here.